 Part 1: Sound Check

-Discussion Prompt: How do we balance personal responsibility with team/Trio/Pathfinder commitments?
+How do we balance personal responsibility with team/Trio/Pathfinder commitments?

 Discuss what makes accountability feel supportive rather than restrictive.

-Part 2: Crafting Authenticity
+Part 2: Crafting Accountability Exercise

 Building trust requires vulnerability.
 This exercise will encourage members to openly share their challenges and seek accountability in a meaningful way.